collabnix/kubelabs/ServiceMesh101/what-is-istio.md

 istioctl dashboard kiali
 ```

+You should now be able to see a comprehensive overview of your Istio cluster.
+You are now done with a basic implementation of Istio, and you have the tools required to build your own Istio integrated clusters.
+If you want to dive deeper into Istio, you could take a look at the [various tutorials](https://istio.io/latest/docs/setup/getting-started/#next-steps) provided by Istio.

 So that brings us to the end of Istio.
 Next, we'll talk about an equally competent contender: Linkerd.

 [Next: Linkerd](./what-is-linkerd.md)